-Admitted students will be sent an acceptance package with several forms, all of which must be completed and returned to the school along with any corresponding documentation, fees or certificates.
+Admitted students will be sent an electronic acceptance package with several forms, all of which must be completed and returned to the school along with any corresponding documentation, fees or certificates.

 We must receive, in our office:

 - A completed admission response form with deposit (prior to March 1st, a $200 Tuition Deposit is due two weeks within accepting an offer to CU Pharmacy.
 A second $200 Confirmation Deposit is due two weeks after the March 1st Cooperative Admission Guidelines deadline – for a total of $400.
 Early Decision Candidates are exempt from submitting a deposit.

 - Submission of the electronic Residency Verification Form

 - Official transcripts from spring and summer semesters, as these are not collected by PharmCAS.
 Please note, if you are enrolled in classes during the summer to complete prerequisites, prior approval is required.

 - Proof of current immunization letter and form submitted through E*Value.

 - Basic cardiac life support (CPR) certification (adult, infant and child with AED).
 This must be maintained for the entire four years of the program.